 - Put medicines away after each dose, even if they will be taken again in a few hours.

-- Have a carbon monoxide alarm in your home if you have a fireplace, wood burning stove, or other gas appliances.
+- Have a carbon monoxide alarm in your home.

-Families in Maryland who would like more information about poison prevention can request a Mr. Yuk packet for their homes.
+Families in Maryland who would like more information about poison prevention can request a poison safety packet for their homes.
 This packet contains information about poison safety, Mr. Yuk stickers, telephone stickers, and a magnet that can help families prevent or prepare for poisoning emergencies.